Open-source secret sharing

 The problem

 Type or paste your secret.
-It's encrypted in your browser using OpenPGP before anything leaves your machine.
+It's encrypted in your browser with OpenPGP before anything leaves your machine.

 Get a unique one-time link.
 Send it through any channel — the decryption key never touches the server.